XPS Quantitative Elemental Analysis

 Others9.38

-We see that most of the substitutions by the additional elements found in this rather poor gem stone resulted in the reduction of the BeO content and also a significant reduction in the Al2O3 content.
-These substitutions may account for some of the flaws observed microscopically in this gem stone and its lack of brilliance after cleaning off covering oils.
+The additional elements found in this gem have reduced the BeO and Al₂O₃ content compared to a typical beryl.
+These substitutions may account for some of the flaws observed microscopically in this gemstone and its lack of brilliance after removing covering oils.

-We discuss the issues of whether quantitative elemental composition analysis of a sample is best obtained using EDX or XPS or both techniques elsewhere.
+We also discuss whether quantitative elemental composition analysis is best obtained using EDX, XPS, or both techniques elsewhere.

 Top of Page